 - Choose one workshop, as recommended by your department: see table above.

-- Go to SkillsForge, choose ‘Postgraduates who Teach’ on the left, and find the relevant Introduction to Teaching and Learning workshop.
+- Go to SkillsForge, search 'Academic Practice' in 'Providers' or 'Graduate Teaching Assistants' in 'Categories', and find the relevant Introduction to Teaching and Learning workshop.

 - Book a workshop: make sure you are available at that time and can complete the self-study in advance.